*Worldwide FESTIVAL Rights

 Producer: Paula Cury, Samuel Didonato

-Co-Producer: Natalia Imaz, Omar Lara
+Co-Producer: Natalia Imaz, Omar Lara, Paulina Villavicencio

 PAULA MELO CURY